-"If Sweden will continue to be a top level nation, we must be at the forefront here", says Peter Wallenberg Jr.
+"If Sweden is to continue to be a top level nation, we must be at the forefront here", says Peter Wallenberg Jr.

-Several universities and major computer companies, like Google and IBM, are aiming to try to build a quantum computer.
-The smallest building block of the quantum computer – the quantum bit – is based on completely different principles than today's computers (see graphic).
-This means that you can handle huge amounts of information with relatively few quantum bits.
-To surpass the computational power of today's supercomputers, it's enough with 50-60 quantum bits.
-The Chalmers researchers aim at reaching at least one hundred quantum bits within ten years.
+Several universities and major computer companies, like Google and IBM, are aiming to build a quantum computer.
+The smallest building block of the quantum computer – the quantum bit or qubit – is based on completely different principles than today's computers (see graphic).
+This means that you can handle huge amounts of information with relatively few qubits.
+To surpass the computational power of today's supercomputers, it's enough with 50-60 qubits.
+The Chalmers researchers aim at reaching at least one hundred qubits within ten years.

 "Such a quantum computer could, for example, be used to solve optimization problems, advanced machine learning and heavy calculations of molecule properties," says Per Delsing, who heads the research program.

 The Chalmers researchers have chosen to base their quantum computer on superconducting circuits.
-They have worked with single superconducting quantum bits for almost 20 years and delivered many contributions to knowledge building within the field.
-Now they are going to scale up and get many quantum bits to work together.
+They have worked with single superconducting qubits for almost 20 years and delivered many contributions to knowledge building within the field.
+Now they are going to scale up and get many qubits to work together.

-At the lab, they are currently working to improve the lifetime of single quantum bits.
-Quantum physiological conditions are extremely sensitive, and collapse if they are exposed to disturbances.
-Among other things, the researchers paint the inside of the experimental chamber black, so that disturbing microwaves that succeed in slipping through cables are quickly absorbed.
-They are also investigating and evaluating different strategies for linking quantum bits to each other, which is necessary to be able to perform proper calculations.
+At the lab, they are currently working to improve the lifetime of single qubits.
+Quantum states are extremely sensitive, and collapse if they are exposed to disturbances.
+Among other things, the researchers paint the inside of the experimental chamber black, so that disturbing microwaves that succeed in slipping through cables will be quickly absorbed.
+They are also investigating and evaluating different strategies for coupling qubits to each other, which is necessary to be able to perform proper calculations.

-"In addition to the lifetime and the relationship between quantum bits, the number of quantum bits is an important piece of puzzle to solve.
+"In addition to the lifetime and the coupling of qubits, the number of qubits is an important piece of puzzle to solve.
 Making many of them is easy, but we need to find smart ways to utilize the equipment to control each of them.
-Otherwise, it will be very expensive," explains Per Delsing.
+Otherwise, it will become very expensive," explains Delsing.

-In order for the project to get initiated councils, they are in the process of setting up a scientific board.
+In order for the project to get initiated advice, they are in the process of setting up a scientific advisory board.
 Per Delsing is currently waiting for answers from eight quantum experts who were asked to be board members.

-"They become a sounding board that we can discuss complex issues with, for instance how fast we will be able to scale the number of quantum bits.
+"They will be a sounding board that we can discuss complex issues with, for instance how fast we should scale up the number of qubits.
 The technology we need to build the quantum computer is constantly evolving, and it's difficult to determine when it's time to buy it," he says.

 On the theory side, the recruitment of competent staff is at the focus right now.
-Theoretical physicist Giulia Ferrini, expert on quantitative calculations in continuous variables, was in place already in January and the recruitment process is ongoing with a number of applicants.
+Theoretical physicist Giulia Ferrini, expert on quantum computing in continuous variables, was in place already in January and the recruitment process is ongoing with a number of applicants.
 A total of 15 people will be employed at Chalmers.

 "We have received great response and good applicants.
-Getting the right people is the most important thing – the project does not get any better than the employees," says Göran Johansson, professor of applied quantum physics and one of the main researchers in the quantum computer project.
+Getting the right people is the most important thing – the project does not get any better than the people," says Göran Johansson, Professor of applied quantum physics and one of the main researchers in the quantum computer project.

 The theoretical efforts will initially focus on developing a computer model of the quantum computer experiment so that they can help experimentalists forward through simulations.

-"A challenge is to identify early properties which are important in the model, so we do not include too many details when scaling up.
-Otherwise, we'll hit the ceiling for what a supercomputer can simulate before we reach up to 40 quantum bits," says Göran Johansson.
+"A challenge is to identify properties which are important in the model at an early stage, so we don't include too many details when scaling up.
+Otherwise, we'll hit the ceiling for what a supercomputer can simulate before we reach 40 qubits," says Göran Johansson.

-Another important task for the theorists is to explore what a smaller quantum computer model can do.
-With eight-digit well-functioning quantum bits, one could drive the so-called Shors algorithm – which aroused the world's interest in building quantum computers - and crack today's encryption system.
+Another important task for the theorists is to explore what a smaller quantum computer can do.
+With eight thousand well-functioning qubits, one could run the so-called Shor's algorithm – which aroused the world's interest in building quantum computers – and crack today's encryption system.
 But the first quantum computers, which can do anything beyond what a regular computer can, will be significantly smaller.

 "The question is what becomes the breakthrough application for a small quantum computer.
-We need to find out what a hundred bit quantum computer can solve for problems that someone is interested in knowing the answer to," says Göran Johansson.
+We need to find out what kind of problems – that someone is interested in knowing the answer to – a hundred qubit quantum computer can solve," says Göran Johansson.